 The mobile form app did everything Airstream wanted, and more.
 Clinton explains, “It allows us to capture all that data, as opposed to hand-written reports that have to be collated and sampled.
 It takes a long time to get that hand-written information back to a production manager.
 By capturing it electronically, we can get it back to them immediately.”

-All that has resulted in better quality, reduced costs, and more data for Airstream to use to improve quality even further.
+This quality management software has resulted in better quality, reduced costs, and more data for Airstream to use to improve quality even further.
 One of the biggest benefits has come in how quickly the company can train new inspectors.

 “We get new inspectors in through regular attrition and this makes it really easy to train them, because they can get up to speed on what we’re looking for very quickly with the app,” Clinton says.
 “I would say training has gone from a matter of weeks down to a matter of hours.”